Go to our other sites

 Cambridge Professional Development Qualifications provide a strong framework to support effective professional development of teachers and leaders.

 Keep up to date with news from Cambridge and its schools around the world.

-The VII Annual Schools Conference, organized by the British Council Colombia, brought together more than 130 delegates from 36 Colombian Associate Schools that implement Cambridge International Examinations programmes.
+The VII Annual Schools Conference, organized by the British Council Colombia, brought together more than 130 delegates from 36 Colombian Associate Schools that implement Cambridge Assessment International Education programmes.
 It was held over the last three days of March at the Pontificia Universidad Javeriana and the Gimnasio Colombo Británico in Bogotá.